-Our Care at Home Service provides personal care and practical support for adults who have been identified as requiring the service following an assessment of need (Single Shared Assessment).
+Our Care at Home Service provides personal care and practical support for adults who have been identified as requiring the service following an assessment (My Life, My Plan).

 We aim to enable people to continue living in their own homes by: